Entr0pyGh0st/PCR_optimisation/README.md

-**Planned tasks:**
-- Add functionality to the functions in Data Visualisation to accept an external variable instead of built-in data calling methods.
-- ANALYTICS_mode() clashes with Data Importing and Data Selection because of forced self.DOE_active reassignment, thus deleting the inplace copy of the active DOE file when either is called.

 Experimental designs are methods of querying the behaviour of complex in silico/in vivo systems in an extensive and data-efficient manner.